Augmented reality 101: use cases and future predictions

 AR reduces cognitive overload

-AR provides necessary information exactly when the user needs them.
+AR provides necessary information exactly when the user needs it by strategically deploying augmented reality features.
 There’s no need to reach for extra resources.

 AR enriches reality

-Augmented reality adds a layer of extra information to the real world around us, enriching the user experience and helping to understand the surrounding world better.
+Augmented reality applications add a layer of extra information to the real world around us, enriching the user experience and helping to understand the surrounding world better.

 AR improves accessibility and reduces barriers

 AR devices and applications can serve as instructional tools for people with disabilities performing certain real-world tasks.
-Haptics (discussed in more detail here) and audio feedback allow people with visual or cognitive impairments to use touch and hearing to understand information about the surrounding world in real time, thus making it more accessible to them.
+Haptics and audio feedback allow people with visual or cognitive impairments to use touch and hearing to understand information about the surrounding world in real time, thus making it more accessible to them.

 AR allows the visualisation of abstract ideas in real world environment